-Spanning over 6,700 square miles of mountain wilderness, Jasper National Park is the largest park located within the Canadian Rockies.
-The park is an international destination for hiking, skiing at Marmot Bason, and home to some of the rarest animals in North America, including grizzly bears and caribou.
+Spanning over 6,700 sq miles of mountain wilderness, Jasper National Park is the largest park located within the Canadian Rockies.
+The Park is an international destination for hiking, skiing at Marmot Bason and home to some of the rarest animals in North America, including grizzly bears and caribou.

 Stephen Avenue Walk0 MILES AWAY

 One of Calgary’s pedestrian malls, Stephen Avenue Walk attracts tens of thousands of people each day, and is the home to Hyatt Regency Calgary.
 Named after the first Canadian Pacific Railway president, Lord George Mount Stephen, the walk was declared a Canadian historic site in 2002.

 A member of Canada’s oldest merchant, the Hudson Bay Company (The Bay) offers myriad retail options.
 Meet friends for dinner at a restaurant.
 Bargain hunt at a clothing store.
 Sit front and center at a fashion show.
 Consult with a make-up artist at the cosmetics counter.